contentstack/contentstack-ios/README.md

 ```
 #### Subsequent Sync
-Once all the contents are loaded you will get ```<sync_token>``` which you use to make requests in the future and retrieve delta updates between the current content on Contentstack and what you retrieved with your last sync request.
-Upon completion, you will receive a new ```<sync_token>``` which you can again use for future updates.
+You can use the sync token (that you receive after initial sync) to get the updated content next time.
+The sync token fetches only the content that was added after your last sync, and the details of the content that was deleted or updated.

 ```sh
 //Obj-C